 - 2 tsp rice vinegar (unseasoned)

-- ⅛ tsp Diamond Crystal kosher salt (for a more authentic flavor, try Hawaiian sea salt to taste; used from the same poke mix above)
+- ⅛ tsp Diamond Crystal kosher salt (or Hawaiian sea salt from the poke mix above, for an authentic flavor)

 - ½ Tbsp toasted white sesame seeds

-For the Creative Toppings (optional; see Notes for more ideas)
+For the Optional Toppings (see Notes below for more ideas)

-- avocado (sliced or cubed; see my simple tutorial to learn how to cut an avocado)
+- avocado (sliced or cubed; learn how to cut an avocado)

 - shelled edamame (boiled)